 2. Bladed Jig

 The second best type of lure is the bladed jig which is also known as a ChatterBait or vibrating jig.
-When fishing for bass or other sport type fish this lure can give you some prime advantages due to the unique movement that is provided by the blade.
-In most instances you can get a different blade jig styles from manufactures which allow for different movement types through the water.
+When fishing for bass or other sport-type fish this lure can give you some prime advantages due to the unique movement that is provided by the blade.
+In most instances, you can get different blade jig styles from manufacturers which allow for different movement types through the water.
 Aside from movement the blade also provides churn or vibration in the water which is very attractive to fish.
 For instance, you could purchase standard, oversize, or turbo blade lures from producers depending on the type of fish you are looking to land.
-For beginners you should stick with the standard blade until you are comfortable landing those bigger fish!
+For beginners, you should stick with the standard blade until you are comfortable landing those bigger fish!

 Jerkbait is another fantastic lure to have in your tackle box when out fishing.
 This lure is long, narrow, and soft just like the stickbait.
-It has advantage though by adding movement.
+It has an advantage though by adding movement.
 There are numerous combinations, colors, and scents available for you again depending on the type of fish you catching.
-A four or five inch jerk bait is a value added item because in colder months when fish sink lower in the water column the jerkbait provides finesse to your fishing.
-Rig this type of lure with drop shot style rig.
+A four or five-inch jerk bait is a value-added item because, in colder months when fish sink lower in the water column, the jerk bait provides finesse to your fishing.
+Rig this type of lure with a drop shot style rig.
 This rig will entice even the laziest fish without scaring them away.

-The primary drawback on this type of bait is the amount of practice needed to get realistic action added to the lure.
+The primary drawback of this type of bait is the amount of practice needed to get realistic action added to the lure.
 Beginning anglers can master this with numerous practice casts in their favorite fishing hole.
-You may also see limited season use with this depending on your location.
-It is always worth a shot to try the jerkbait out when other lures aren’t working to your advantage.
+You may also see limited-season use with this depending on your location.
+It is always worth a shot to try the jerk bait out when other lures aren’t working to your advantage.

 The downside to using swim bait is that they are more effective when there are schooling fish to mimic in the water.
 Also, if you are not using the right color of bait you may lose out on the natural predatory nature of the fish.
 In any case, the swimbait provides the most realistic action, especially when you can land within a Shad school.